-The value of ensuring individuals feel listened to is something to be reinforced with all professionals so that in every case each person can say they were listened to in a jargon free and respectful way.
-The service user / carer analysis workshops highlighted the importance of both verbal and non-verbal communication from professionals when an adult is communicating their experience.
+The value of ensuring individuals feel listened to is something that we want to reinforce with all professionals so that in every case each person can say they were listened to in a jargon free and respectful way.
+The service user / carer analysis workshops highlighted the importance of both verbal and non verbal communication from professionals when an adult is communicating their experience.
 This reinforces the view that the service user / carer's experience is being believed.